The types of ocarina

 What are they capable of?
 A lot more than you probably expect.

 They can play western scales chromatically, or the scales of any other tradition if you wish.
 The only limit is your ability to hear the pitch in your mind, and adjust to match it.
 With a microtonal ocarina you absolutely have to listen.

 This design also allows for enormous control over both pitch, and sounding volume as you can blow softly with more of the holes open, or blow hard and slightly close the holes to maintain the same pitch at higher volume.
 It is much more intuitive to do than on a transverse.

 I consider them great teaching tools as they force you to hear the pitch you want to produce, and adjust your hands as needed.
 They are also great for exploring the sound of arbitrary pitches over a drone, allowing you to rediscover unisons, thirds, and fifths.

-The microtonal ocarina also offers an accurate visual representation of the player skill required to play any ocarina.
-Having holes can lead you to assume 'if I'm using the right fingering I'm playing the right note', which isn't the case as pitch varies with blowing pressure.
+The microtonal ocarina also offers an accurate visual representation of the player skill required to play any type of ocarina well.
+Having fixed finger holes can lead you to assume 'if I'm using the right fingering I'm playing the right note', which isn't the case.

 Harmony ocarinas are multichambers that are tuned to play in harmony with themselves.
 They differ from multichamber transverse ocarinas, as those are instead designed to extend range.
 Physical constraints mean that the designs, as well as playing styles of the two differ considerably.